10 Essential Route 66 Photo Opportunities

 These characters were 3 of many "giants" that were once used by businesses for promotional purposes.
 They are now icons of Route 66 in they're own right and these 3 are all found in Illinois.
 Tall Paul is located alongside Route 66 in Atlanta and cannot be missed as you drive past.
 The Gemini Giant stands alongside the Launching Pad Drive-In in Wilmington and also can't be missed.
 The Lauterbach Tire Man is found outside Lauterbach Tires on Wabash Avenue in Springfield.

 8. Blue Whale of Catoosa

 This smiling chap is ready to welcome visitors all year round.
 He's been given a lick of paint to spruce him up and is a fun stop in Catoosa Oklahoma.

 The Blue Whale was originally a play object attached to an outdoor swimming pool.
 Although the pool is no longer in use there is a picnic area for visitors.
-If you are a fan of this guy and you'd like your very own Blue Whale T-Shirt you pick one up here.

 10 Cadillac's buried nose-down in the dirt - in most places this would be a bizarre sight but on Route 66 it just seems to fit in perfectly!